Seq # 362920010

 Flight periods

-The adults fly in two generations a year from end of April till early June and again during August and September.
+The adults fly in two generations a year from end of April till late June and again from early July towards late September.
+Most observations during May and August.

 Observed on